 You can order the DVD online from Microsoft or buy it from somewhere else.
-If you are a student in a University then you can get a student discount.
+If you are a student at a University then you can get a student discount.
 Here’s how to upgrade using the DVD:

 - Insert the Windows 7 Service Pack 1 upgrade DVD in the computer while Windows 7 is running.

 - The Installation Wizard should appear automatically.
-If it does not appear then: Click the Start Button > click Computer > right-click the DVD drive > click install or run program
+If it does not appear then: Click the Start Button > click Computer > right-click the DVD drive > click install or run a program

 - Follow the on-screen instructions.